danielzsh/danielz.sh/src/content/blog/chorus.md

 title: 'OI #1: Chorus'
 image: https://art.npanuhin.me/SVG/Codeforces/Codeforces.colored.svg
 ---
 Welcome to my first ever problem editorial!
 Here's a [link to the problem](https://loj.ac/p/3972) (the page links an English PDF as well).
 ## Observations
 First, it is worth noting that any valid arrangement must be an RBS, where A's are replaced with '(' and B's with ')' (convince yourself that this is true).

 Therefore, we consider visualizing our arrangement as a walk on a 2D plane, where A's are right steps and B's are up steps (note that if our arrangement is an RBS, this graph should never cross the line $y = x$).
 Here's the visualization for the arrangement "AABBABAABB":

 ![Visualizing the arrangement as a walk](@images/chorus/walk1.png)

-The maximum number of groups in this case is actually very obvious, since they are all contiguous&mdash;(AABB)(AB)(AABB).
+The maximum number of groups in this case is actually very obvious, since they are all contiguous—(AABB)(AB)(AABB).
 This can be seen visually as the number of times the walk touches the line $y = x$.

 However, consider this case (which is one of the sample cases), "AABABABBAB":